jpssrocha/gaia_getter/README.md

 Tip 2: Just be aware that the `async.gather` command will collect all returns in memory, and this can be a problem if you download too much fields at once.
-For these cases implement a sequential loop on top of it that download a chunk and save the results to disk before going to a second run.
+For these cases, implement a sequential loop on top of it that download a chunk and save the results to disk before going to a second run.
 So make sure that the older results are cleaned from RAM before continuing each loop!